ten-blue-links/fxt/README.md

 ## License
 [license]: #license

-Tesserae is distributed under the terms of the MIT license.
+Fxt is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.